scottdyl/MSDS6306_CastStudy1/README.md

     CastStudy1_MSDS6306_Budweiser_unit8_final - this was the final presentaiton used for unit 8 EDA Dylan_Scott_Case_Study_1.rmd - this was the code used to do the Unit 8 EDA
 ### unit9
-    - Knit file from the unit 9 code Beer_case_study_1.rmd - final code used for proeject CastStudy1_MSDS6306_Budweiser_unit9_final - Presentation used for final analysis
+     Knit file from the unit 9 code Beer_case_study_1.rmd - final code used for proeject CastStudy1_MSDS6306_Budweiser_unit9_final - Presentation used for final analysis Code book